 Survivors of this tragedy resettled to the nearby Daraga – former part of Cagsawa town.
 In Daraga also is located historical church – it was built in 1773.

 Ruins of Cagsawa church were left intact.
 For more than century the facade part persisted but it was destroyed by earthquakes in the middle of the 20th century.

-Today only belfry and smaller parts of structure remain.
+Today only belfry and smaller parts of the structure remain.

-Unfortunately this by far was not the last calamity in Albay – devastating natural catastrophs are common here, for example, mudslides in 2006 killed more than 1,200 people not far from Cagsawa.
+Unfortunately this by far was not the last calamity in Albay – devastating natural catastrophes are common here, for example, mudslides in 2006 killed more than 1,200 people not far from Cagsawa.

 - Legend of Cagsawa.
 Dancing with the Sahdows.
 Accessed in the 22nd August 2014

 |Address:||Asia, Philippines, southern part of Luzon Island, Albay, Banagay Busay, north-west from Legazpi City, Daraga municipality|

 |Alternate names:||Kagsawa, Cagsaua|

 |Branch of Christianity:||Catholic (Franciscans)|

 The charming Philippines in many respects represent the true Southern tropical paradise.
 This archipelago consists of thousands of diverse islands and the wealth and diversity of the countless landmarks here is hard to grasp.
 The highlights of Philippines are caves and other karst features, unique ecosystems and local architecture.